 The degree of Master of Science in Chemistry is designed to prepare students for advanced work in the profession of chemistry, biochemistry, and polymer science.
-To allow students who work full time to pursue a M.S. at DePaul, most classes are offered at night or on weekends.
-Students planning to pursue the department's integrated five-year B.S./M.S. degree program should contact the graduate program director as undergraduate juniors to determine whether or not they can begin studies that are applicable toward a graduate degree.
+To allow students who work full-time to pursue a M.S. degree at DePaul, most classes are offered at night or on weekends.
+Students who are planning to pursue the department's combined B.S. / M.S. program (see section 3.6.7 above) should contact the director of graduate studies as undergraduate juniors to determine whether or not they can begin courses that are applicable toward a graduate degree.